 Yes!
-In recent years, NASA has taken many some images of exoplanets that are light-years away.
+In recent years, NASA has taken images, called direct imaging, of exoplanets that are light-years away.
 In the images, the planets sometimes look like faint spots next to blotted out regions (where the bright light of the planet's star has been subtracted).
 Examples of imaged planets orbit the bright stars Fomalhaut, HR 8799, and Beta Pictoris.
-The upcoming James Webb Space Telescope and WFIRST missions will image more exoplanets around nearby stars.
+The James Webb Space Telescope and upcoming Nancy Grace Roman Space Telescope will image more exoplanets around nearby stars.
 The big challenge for NASA is to image Earth-like planets orbiting nearby stars, which tend to be about 10 billion times fainter than their stars,

 How many telescopes are looking for exoplanets?

 There are telescopes in space, on the ground and even in the air that are being used to hunt exoplanets.
 NASA has telescopes in space currently studying exoplanets – one observatory dedicated to discovering exoplanets (the Transiting Exoplanet Survey Satellite), and Hubble, a powerful, general-purpose observatory that conduct a wide range of astronomical observations, including exoplanet science.
 More than two dozen telescopes on the ground are being used to discover and characterize exoplanets, ranging from small robotic observatories to large telescopes like the Keck Observatories in Hawaii.
 Even SOFIA, NASA's infrared observatory built into a Boeing 747-SP airplane, has conducted some exoplanet observations.